Darwin Core conceptual model

 Description

-• An Event is expected to include properties that document its nature (e.g., material collection, observation, device deployment) and that document the time period that it spanned.
+• An Event is expected to include properties that document its nature (e.g., material gathering, observation, device deployment, expedition, etc.) and that document the time interval it spanned.

 • Events must happen at some Location, even if that Location is not known or not shared.
 Many distinct Events can happen at the same Location.

-• Events may be conducted by Agents (people, organizations, groups, devices, software).
+• Events may be conducted by Agents (e.g., people, organizations, groups, devices, software, etc.).
 Many distinct Events can be conducted by the same Agent.
-Agents may have many other distinct roles (e.g., funded, observed, archived, etc.) in relation to Events that are not explicitly defined (not shown in Figure 2).
+Agents may have many other distinct roles (e.g., funded, observed, archived, etc.) in relation to Events that are not explicitly defined here (i.e., not shown in Figure 2).

 Simplifications